Tyne Valley line

 The Tyne Valley Line is a 58 mi route, linking Newcastle upon Tyne with Hexham and Carlisle, England.
 The line follows the course of the River Tyne through Tyne and Wear and Northumberland.
 Five stations and two viaducts on the route are listed structures.

 The Newcastle and Carlisle Railway was formed in 1829, and was opened in stages between 1834 and 1838.

 Services

 As of the December 2019 change, Northern Trains run three trains per hour along the Tyne Valley Line between Newcastle and Hexham, with two trains per hour continuing to Carlisle.

 Predominantly, rolling stock on the Tyne Valley Line consists of Class 156 and Class 158 diesel multiple units, both of which were introduced in to service in the late 1980s.

-Class 142 Pacer trains also served the line, until the turn of the new decade, when they were withdrawn from passenger service.
+Class 142 Pacer trains also served the line until their withdrawal from passenger service in 2020.

 The Class 156 and 158 units operating on the Tyne Valley Line are currently in the process of being refurbished, with upgrades including free WiFi, power sockets, on-board passenger information displays, and an interior refresh.

 The Tyne Valley Line is also used for freight, and is an important diversionary route at times when the East Coast Main Line is closed.
 The line, however, is not electrified.